Tech-invite3GPPspaceIETFspace

 Step 12e/f.

-The target MN or/and other candidate MN(s) sends the SN Release Request message(s) to other candidate SN(s), if configured.
-The other candidate SN(s) acknowledges the release request.
+If the target MN is configured with other candidate PCell(s) associated with other candidate SN(s) than the target SN, the target MN sends the SN Release Request message(s) to the corresponding candidate SN(s).
+Other candidate MN(s) send(s) the SN Release Request message(s) to all the associated candidate SN(s), if configured.
+The associated candidate SN(s) acknowledges the release request.

 Step 13a.